Mutant Press: History

 In October 2004, Mutant Press moved to Long Beach, California.
 The band performed at Que Sera, Doll Hut, Mr. T's, and many other Los Angeles and Long Beach clubs.
-In 2005, Mutant Press released the album Idiots Rule with Jerome T. Youngman, The Heavy Weasel (Steve Loria, Spirit (band)), and Phil Cohen (The Heaters).
+In 2005, Mutant Press released the album Idiots Rule with Youngman, The Heavy Weasel (Steve Loria, Spirit (band)), and Phil Cohen (The Heaters).
 In 2007, MTV licensed Idiots Rule to use songs for the Rob and Big reality show.

 In January 2008, Mutant Press moved to Austin, Texas.
 The band played in 2008 South by Southwest Festival (SXSW).
 The band has become regulars on the 6th street music scene, and they released a new album Don't mess with Mutant Press that is getting international airplay.